franzageek/WinEFIMounter/README.md

 Once you selected your drive and EFI partition, type M to confirm.
 The mounting process will begin instantly.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/2735dfff-0ed2-4507-85b4-90fc38c38802)
+Congrats!
+Your EFI Partition is now mounted to "Z:\" (or, if it's taken, to another letter at the very end of the alphabet).
 You'll get to this screen, which basically tells you that you have two ways to edit your EFI partition's content:
 - By browsing files and folders using the Command Prompt (via "cd", "del", "move" and "copy")
   > Although it might seem pretty straightforward, this is the most complicated procedure you can choose.
 Yk, it's always a smarter idea to do things in a GUI when you have the possibility to.